 - 11.0 DATA ANALYSIS AND CALCULATIONS

-- 11.1 Qualitative Identification
+- 11.1 Oualitative Identification

 - 11.1.1 Identification of Target Analytes

-A CDD or CDF (native or labeled) is identified when all of the criteria in Sections 11.1.1.1 through 11.1.1.4 are met.
+A chlorinated dibenzo-p-dioxin (CDD) and chlorinated dibenzofuran (CDF) (native or labeled) is identified when all of the criteria in Sections 11.1.1.1 through 11.1.1.4 are met.

-- 11.1.1.1 The signals for the two exact m/z's must be present and must maximize within the same two seconds. - 11.1.1.2 The signal-to-noise ratio (S/N) at each exact m/z must be greater than or equal to 2.5 for a sample extract, and greater than or equal to 10 for a calibration standard. - 11.1.1.3 The ratio of the integrated areas of the two exact m/z's specified in Table 8 must be within the limits in Table 9, or within $\pm$ 10% of the ratio in the most recent midpoint (CS3) calibration standard - 11.1.1.4 The relative retention time of the peak representing a native 2,3,7,8-substituted CDD or CDF must be within the limit in Table 2.
-The retention time of peaks representing non-2,3,7,8-substituted CDDs/CDFs must be within the retention times established during the analysis of the WDM for the first and last eluting compounds. - 11.1.2 HRGC/HRMS Confirmatory Analysis of CDDs/CDFs
+- 11.1.1.1 The signals for the two exact mass-to-charge ratios (m/z's) must be present and must maximize within the same 2 seconds. - 11.1.1.2 The signal-to-noise ratio (S/N) at each exact m/z must be greater than or equal to 2.5 for a sample extract, and greater than or equal to 10 for a calibration standard. - 11.1.1.3 The ratio of the integrated areas of the two exact m/z's specified in Table 8 must be within the limits in Table 9, or within \pm 10% of the ratio in the most recent Midpoint Calibration Standard (CS3). - 11.1.1.4 The Relative Retention Time (RRT) of the peak representing a native 2,3,7,8-substituted CDD or CDF must be within the limit in Table 2.
+The Retention Time (RT) of peaks representing non-2,3,7,8-substituted CDDs/CDFs must be within the RTs established during the analysis of the Window Defining Mix (WDM) for the first and last eluting compounds. - 11.1.2 High Resolution Gas Chromatography/High Resolution Mass Spectrometry (HRGC/HRMS) Confirmatory Analysis of CDDs/CDFs

-Isomer specificity of 2,3,7,8-TCDF cannot be achieved on the DB-5 (or equivalent) HRGC column.
-Therefore, any sample in which 2,3,7,8-TCDF/ TCDD is positively identified at or greater than the CRQL by analysis on a DB-5 (or equivalent) HRGC column or if TCDF/TCDD is reported as an EMPC at or greater than the CRQL, must have a confirmatory analysis performed on a DB-225 or equivalent HRGC column.
+Isomer specificity of 2,3,7,8-tetrachlorodibenzofuran (TCDF) cannot be achieved on the DB-5 (or equivalent) HRGC column.
+Therefore, any sample in which 2,3,7,8-TCDF is positively identified at or above the Contract Required Quantitation Limit (CRQL) by analysis on a DB-5 (or equivalent) HRGC column, or TCDF is reported as an Estimated Maximum Possible Concentration (EMPC) at or above the CRQL, must have a confirmatory analysis performed on a DB-225 or equivalent HRGC column.
 The operating conditions in Section 9.1 may be adjusted for analysis on the second HRGC column, but the HRGC/HRMS must meet the mass resolution and calibration specifications in Section 9.
 Confirmation analysis must meet the criteria given in Section 11.3.

-NOTE: The confirmatory analysis is not required when the contractor chooses to use a column which meets isomer specificity requirements for both 2,3,7,8-TCDD and 2,3,7,8-TCDF.
+NOTE: The confirmatory analysis is not required when the Contractor chooses to use a column which meets isomer specificity requirements for both 2,3,7,8-TCDD and 2,3,7,8-TCDF.
 The column must meet all criteria established in Section 9.

+11.2 Quantitative Determination

-11.2 Quantitative Determination: The relative ion abundance ratio criteria for native analytes and labeled standards must be met using peak areas to calculate ratios.
-If the ion abundance ratios are not met because of coeluting interferences, but all other criteria are met, the contractor can use peak heights to evaluate the ion ratio.
-If in the judgement of the analyst, the peak is a CDD/CDF, report the ion abundance ratios determined using peak heights, quantitate the peaks using peak heights instead of areas (for both the native and labeled analytes), and flag the data on Form I-HR.
+The relative ion abundance ratio criteria for native analytes and labeled standards must be met using peak areas to calculate ratios.
+If the ion abundance ratios are not met because of coeluting interferences, but all other criteria are met, the Contractor can use peak heights to evaluate the ion ratio.
+If, in the judgement of the analyst, the peak is a CDD/CDF, report the ion abundance ratios determined using peak heights, quantitate the peaks using peak heights instead of areas (for both the native and labeled analytes), and flag the data on Form I-HR.